Cloud Services and Compatibility

 • …direct access to the server/function filesystem is not allowed;

-• Project Config and changes that would alter composer.json are discouraged;
+• Project Config and changes that would alter composer.json (like running system updates) are discouraged;

 We believe these limitations will not affect most developers, but understand that they may involve some adjustment to processes.